-The acknowledgment to an association request command does not mean that the device has associated.
-The next higher layer of the coordinator needs time to determine whether the current resources available on the PAN are sufficient to allow another device to associate.
-The next higher layer should make this decision within macResponseWaitTime.
-If the next higher layer of the coordinator finds that the device was previously associated on its PAN, all previously obtained device-specific information should be replaced.
-If sufficient resources are available, the next higher layer should allocate a short address to the device, and the MAC sublayer shall generate an association response command, as described in 5.3.2, containing the new address and a status indicating a successful association.
-If sufficient resources are not available, the next higher layer of the coordinator should inform the MAC sublayer, and the MLME shall generate an association response command containing a status indicating a failure, as defined in Table 6.
-The association response command shall be sent to the device requesting association using indirect transmission; i.e., the association response command frame shall be added to the list of pending transactions stored on the coordinator and extracted at the discretion of the device concerned using the method described in 5.1.6.3.
+The acknowledgment to apeering request command does not mean that the peering has been accepted..
+The next higher layer should make this peering decision within macResponseWaitTime.
+If the next higher layer of the peering responder finds that the peering requestor was previously, all previously obtained device-specific information should be replaced.
+If sufficient resources are available, short address the MAC sublayer shall generate apeering response command, as described in TBD, to indicate a successful peering.
+If sufficient resources are not available, the next higher layer of the peering responder should inform the MAC sublayer, and the MLME shall generate apeering response command containing a status indicating a failure, as defined in Table TBD.